 1. An academic track for non-clinical scholars and academics.

 2. A clinical track for psychiatrists, psychologists and social workers.

 3. An honorary track to recognize academic leaders who have worked collaboratively with psychoanalysts in education, clinical or research areas.
 This track does not include formal mentorship.

 The Fellowship emphasizes our Center and psychoanalysis as a valued resource to the academic and clinical communities.
 We want to enrich the Fellows’ views and knowledge about psychoanalysis and enrich ourselves by their presence.

 In addition to the mentorship, the Fellows are entitled to audit one class each year in the Psychodynamic Psychotherapy Training Program or one class in the Psychoanalytic Training program (upon instructor approval).
 They also receive the following benefits:

 - CE/CME credits from PCOP-sponsored activities at no additional cost

 - Basic Benefits (See Membership Privileges page for Basic Benefits details)

 If you are interested in further information, please contact:

-Please speak to Dr. Levin about your interest in the Fellowship program before formally applying.
+Please speak to Dr. Panzer about your interest in the Fellowship program before formally applying.